spences10/jsmonthly-december-2025/talk.md

 ---

-# AI Didn't Make This Fast
+# Still a missive chore!

 My job is now chief copy paster!

 > notes:
 >
 > - Not quick AI fixes
-> - Sustained, iterative work with Claude all day
+> - Sustained, iterative work with Claude
-> - Evening commits = proven solutions in batches
 > - This reinforces "Augmentation, Not Replacement"

 ---